 On Vimeo, some of the metrics available include engagement, view count, and demographics.
-To access all analytics, you’ll need to be on a paid plan.
+You’ll need to be on a paid plan to access all analytics.
 The analytics interface on Vimeo is challenging to navigate and locate the data that’s important to your business.

-YouTube monitors the same metrics as Vimeo, but it offers more diverse information and additional demographic metrics such as age and gender.
+YouTube monitors the same metrics as Vimeo but offers more diverse information and additional demographic metrics such as age and gender.

 The analytics on YouTube makes it possible to narrow down to the specific videos generating more traffic to your site.
-You can determine the click-through rate, customer retention rates, and updated data from your videos.
+You can determine your videos’ click-through rate, customer retention, and updated data.

 Embedding and Player Options

 When embedding and controlling video settings, Vimeo is the better option.
-You’re able to select where to embed the videos and control embedding to your site.
-The web player is customizable, making it possible to brand the videos.
+You can select where to embed the videos and control embedding to your site.
+In addition, the web player is customizable, making it possible to brand the videos.

-It’s perfect for testimonial videos, presentations by experts, and videos about your product.
-The Vimeo Business plan and above enables you to create options to generate leads.
+It’s perfect for expert testimonial videos, expert presentations, and videos about your product.
+The Vimeo Business plan and above enable you to create options to generate leads.
 For example, you’re able to customize call-to-actions within the video and set up email capture.

-On Vimeo, it’s possible to restrict the specific URLs that the video can get embedded on.
+On Vimeo, it’s possible to restrict the specific URLs on which the video can get embedded.
 This prevents other people from only linking to the video without connecting to your website.

 YouTube has more restrictions regarding embedding settings.
 If you disable embedding for your videos, you’ll also restrict yourself from embedding the video on your site.